jremillard/osm-import-toolkit/README.md

 ----------------------------

 Downloading the source and OSM data should be automated.
-The OSM data will change over the coarse of the import project and will require redownloading many times.
+The OSM data will change over the coarse of the import project and will require re downloading many times.

 The source data might be updated in the middle of the import.
 If possible its downloading should be automated.
 This is not always possible.
-The data may be delivered to you on CD, email, or the data provider might have a user freindly, web 2.0, facebook enabled web site that makes it impossible to download the data in bulk via a simple url.
+The data may be delivered to you on CD, email, or the data provider might have a user friendly, web 2.0, facebook enabled web site that makes it impossible to download the data in bulk via a simple url.
 Do your best here.

 The OSM data extract downloading can always be automated.
 The recommended source for regional OSM extracts is http://download.geofabrik.de/.

 The wget utility can be used to download OSM extracts and external data.
-If the data is in a zip file, the standard python enviroment provides code to unzip source files.
+If the data is in a zip file, the standard python environment provides code to unzip source files.

 In the examples directories please look at the fetchexternaldata.py,